JoeLumbley/Gun-Turret/README.md

                                                   center As PointF,
                                                   length As Integer,
                                                   angleInDegrees As Single)

     ' Draw a line of given length from the given center point at a given angle.

+    ' Convert to the angle in degrees to radians.
-    Dim angleInRadians As Single = angleInDegrees * (Math.PI / 180) ' Convert to radians
+    Dim angleInRadians As Single = angleInDegrees * (Math.PI / 180)

     Dim EndPoint As PointF